 Suzanne Ironbiter, author of Devi: Mother of My Mind

-DUANE ESPOSITO is a Professor of English at Nassau Community College, where he has taught for twenty years.
+DUANE ESPOSITO is a Professor of English at Nassau Community College.
 He has an MA from SUNY Brockport and an MFA from the University of Arizona.
-His work was selected by Diane Glancy for an Academy of American Poets Award, and over the years his poems have been published in dozens of journals.
-His book The Book of Bubba was published by Brown Dog Press in 1998; Cadillac Battleship by brokenTribe Press in 2005; and Declaration for Your Bones by Yuganta Press in 2012.
-He lives on Long Island—on Lopsided Farm—with his wife, daughter, son, two cats, three chickens, five hamsters, and eight hermit crabs.
+His work was selected by Diane Glancy for an Academy of American Poets Award and his poems have been published in dozens of journals.
+His collections are The Book of Bubba (Brown Dog Press, 1998), Cadillac Battleship (brokenTribe Press, 2005), Declaration for Your Bones (Yuganta Press, 2012), Dropping Death, a collaboration with Ralph Nazareth (Yuganta Press, 2018), and Panic’s Hymn, a reissue / re-imagining of Cadillac Battleship (GloveBox Poems, 2018).
+He lives on Long Island—on Lopsided Farm—with his wife, daughter, son, and many animals.

 RALPH NAZARETH is a poet and teacher.
 His book Ferrying Secrets was published by Yugadi Publishers, Hyderabad, India in 2005; Cristal: Poemas Selectos by Quirófones Editions in Ecuador in 2015; and Between Us the Long Road by Owlfeather Collective in 2017.
 His poetry has been heard and read in many parts of the world.
 He has taught for over four decades in schools, colleges, universities and maximum security prisons.
 The Managing Editor of Yuganta Press, he currently also heads GraceWorks, Inc., an international nonprofit charitable foundation.
 He lives in Stamford, CT.